Wat Phnom: The Birthplace of the Capital

 Watch out for the monkeys!

 Standing proudly at the heart of the city, Wat Phnom ("Hill Temple") is more than just a pagoda—it is the historical and spiritual birthplace of Phnom Penh.
-Standing at 27 meters high, it is the only hill in the entire city.
+Standing at 27 meters high, it remains the only hill in the entire city.

 👵 The Legend of Lady Penh

 In 1372, a wealthy widow named Daun Penh (Grandma Penh) found four bronze Buddha statues inside a hollow tree floating in the river.
 She built a small hill (Phnom) to house the sacred statues.
-The city that grew around it was named Phnom Penh ("The Hill of Penh").
+The city that grew around it was permanently named Phnom Penh ("The Hill of Penh").

 What to See

-⚠️ Important Warnings
+⚠️ Important Visitor Warnings

-🐵 The Monkeys
+The Monkeys

-🐦 The Bird Release
+Bird Release Scams

 After the Temple...